kovidgoyal/kitty/docs/index.rst

       and several :doc:`new terminal protocol extensions
       <protocol-extensions>`.

-    * Supports tiling multiple terminal windows side by side in different :ref:`layouts <layouts>` without needing to use an extra program like tmux
+    * Supports tiling multiple terminal :term:`windows <window>` side by side in different :ref:`layouts <layouts>` without needing to use an extra program like tmux

     * Can be :doc:`controlled from scripts or the shell prompt <remote-control>`,